grantat/cs834-f17/assignments/A3/README.md

 for detecting place names or locations in queries.
 Show examples of the types of queries where your algorithm would succeed and where it would fail.

+> 6.5.
+Describe the snippet generation algorithm in Galago.
+Would this algorithm work well for pages with little text content?
+Describe in detail how you would modify the algorithm to improve it.

 > 7.7.
 What is the “bucket” analogy for a bigram language model?
 Give examples.

 > 7.8.
 Using the Galago implementation of query likelihood, study the impact of